David Richards (businessman): Philanthropy

-Resignation and independent investigation

-In March 2023, Richards resigned as chairman and chief executive of WANdisco following the disclosure of irregularities in reported sales.
-An independent review by FRP Advisory later concluded the issues resulted from the actions of a single senior sales employee; the company said the board changes were not connected to those findings.

 Awards and honours

 Richards was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to the information technology sector and young people, particularly during Covid-19.

 He was awarded an honorary doctorate from The University of Sheffield (2023) for giving distinguished service or bringing distinction to the University, the City of Sheffield, or the region.

 He was awarded an honorary doctorate from Sheffield Hallam University (2017) in recognition of him being a champion of British technology and a passionate advocate of entrepreneurship.